Chihyuan99/stock-price-ticker-JMS-app/README.md

 ```

 ## DEMO:
-1. Run TickerPublisher.java, we can see that the producer is sending stock prices
+1. Run TickerPublisher.java, we can see that the producer is sending stock prices.
 <img src="images/1.png" width="70%" >

 2. Run SelectiveTickerConsumer.java, we can see that the consumer is receiving the stock price update events that our producer is firing with filtered conditions